shchodro/serverless-workshop/README.md

 Check that the Index pattern was correctly saved
 ![Kibana Index Pattern Creation](/Images/Search-Kibana-2.png)

 19\.
-Now you can implement search across messages being sent to the chat
+Now you can click on Discover and search across messages being sent to the chat
 ![Kibana Search](/Images/Search-Kibana-3.png)

 **LAB 3 COMPLETE**

-Currently you've configured the permissions wide open so please be sure to restrict access back to your AWS account when you're done exploring Kibana, or simply delete your ES cluster.
+**Currently you've configured the permissions wide open so please be sure to restrict access back to your AWS account when you're done exploring Kibana, or simply delete your ES cluster.**

 * * *